-Pet therapy, provided by Pet Partners of Central New York, is being offered at the library on Tuesday, September 24th from 3 – 4:30 pm.
+Pet therapy, provided by Pet Partners of Central New York, is being offered at the library on Monday, February 17th from 6 – 7:30 pm and Tuesday, February 18th from 3 – 4:30 pm.
 Stop by the library to unwind with a pet!
 Sessions will be held in the library atrium.

 Do you love the library or is your relationship with us on the rocks?

 Write us a love letter or a breakup letter to let us know how you feel.
 If you have mixed feelings, you are welcome to submit one of each.